DPenner1/Primell/README.md

 - The `$` symbol acts like in Haskell, that is, executes everything to the right of it first.
 This is mainly syntactic sugar to avoid too many nested parentheses.
 - The "default" operator is concatenation.
 Placing multiple lists/numbers next to each other creates a single list containing those elements.
 This is the lowest priority operation.

 Operators may only take up to two arguments.
 Though all operators are able to work on both numbers and lists, it is convenient to define them in terms of one or the other.
-See wiki for a list of the operators.
+See the [List of Operators](https://github.com/DPenner1/Primell/wiki/List-of-Operators) on the wiki for the full list.

 ## Program Flow